cloudinary/cloudinary-react/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the bug in a sentence or two.
 …

+## Describe the desired/expected behavior.
+…

+## Link to reproduction of the issue on codepen/jsfiddle/etc.
+…

 ## Issue Type (Can be multiple)
 [ ] Build - Can’t install or import the SDK
 [ ] Babel - Babel errors or cross browser issues